luttje/gmod-experiment-redux/plugins/nemesis_ai/voice-generator/README.md

 ### Production

-1. Set this server up to run on startup using crontab, we've prepared a bash script that will keep it running in the background:
+1. Make the starting script executable:

     ```bash
-    crontab -e
+    chmod +x /srv/experiment-redux/plugins/nemesis_ai/voice-generator/start.sh
     ```

+2. Set this server up to run on startup using crontab, we've prepared a bash script that will keep it running in the background:

+    ```bash
+    sudo -u www-data crontab -e
+    ```

     Add the following line to the end of the file:

     ```bash
-    @reboot /srv/experiment-redux/plugins/nemesis_ai/voice-generator/start.sh
+    @reboot /srv/experiment-redux/plugins/nemesis_ai/voice-generator/start.sh > /srv/experiment-redux/plugins/nemesis_ai/voice-generator/logs/start.log 2>&1
     ```

     Save and exit the file.

-2. Ensure the Garry's Mod server is run with the `-allowlocalhttp` command line argument.
+3. Ensure the Garry's Mod server is run with the `-allowlocalhttp` command line argument.

-3. Restart the server.
+4. Restart the server.